Metastability, Lyapunov exponents, escape rates, and topological entropy in random dynamical systems: A result on escape rate for a general random dynamical system

 \subsection{Choosing a metastable partition}

-Theorem \ref{thm:main} presents a method of finding pairs of disjoint random sets with low escape rates for a large class of random dynamical systems.
+Theorem \ref{thm:main} presents a method of finding pairs of orbit sets whose $\omega$-fibres form 2-partitions of $X$.
+Both of these orbit sets have low escape rates.
+Theorem \ref{thm:main} applies to a large class of random dynamical systems.
 For the remainder of this section we will investigate some of the consequences of this result.
-Lemma \ref{lem:FullSpectrum} will show that in a very general setting one may choose any $\rho\in[-\infty,0)$, find an appropriate $f \in L^{1}(X, \Borel, m)$ with Lyapunov exponent $\lambda(\omega, f) = \rho$ and obtain two random sets with escape lower than $-\rho$.
-In particular $\rho$ may be arbitrarily close to $0$, however, as we will see later choosing such $\rho$ often results in highly irregular random metastable sets.
+Lemma \ref{lem:FullSpectrum} will show that in a very general setting one may choose any $\rho\in[-\infty,0)$, find an appropriate $f: \Omega\to L^{1}(X, \Borel, m)$ with Lyapunov exponent $\lambda(\omega, f_{\omega}) = \rho$ for almost every $\omega\in\Omega$, and obtain two random sets with escape lower than $-\rho$.
+In particular $\rho$ may be arbitrarily close to $0$, however as we will see later choosing such $\rho$ often results in highly irregular metastable random sets.